 Using a plunge dip

 OP dips are a vital tool for scab control – but they must be used responsibly to ensure their effectiveness and ensure mites do not develop resistance to the treatment.
 OP dips are not authorised for use in showers, jetters or sprayers.
+Click here for a Code of Practice for mobile sheep dippers, which contains advice for prescribers, farmers and dippers.

 Warning to prescribers